chongyaoo/tp/docs/DeveloperGuide.md

 **Aspect: Static vs Instance Methods**

 * **Current choice**: Use static methods and static state for CommandHandler
-  * Pros: Simple access pattern; no need to pass CommandHandler instance around; centralized state management
+  * Pros: Simple access pattern; no need to pass CommandHandler instance around; centralised state management
   * Cons: Harder to test; global mutable state; potential concurrency issues; single active timer limitation

 * **Alternative**: Use instance methods with dependency injection
   * Pros: Better testability; easier to mock; supports multiple independent instances
-  * Cons: More complex initialization; need to pass instance around; more boilerplate code
+  * Cons: More complex initialisation; need to pass instance around; more boilerplate code

-**Aspect: Timer Monitoring Mechanism**

-* **Current choice**: Use `ScheduledExecutorService` with 1-second polling interval
-  * Pros: Simple to implement; reliable; built-in Java concurrency support; automatic thread management
-  * Cons: Polling overhead; 1-second granularity; scheduler must be properly cleaned up

-* **Alternative**: Use a separate daemon thread with sleep/wait
-  * Pros: More control over thread behavior; can adjust sleep intervals dynamically
-  * Cons: Manual thread management; more complex; harder to ensure proper cleanup

 **Aspect: Command Routing**

 * **Current choice**: Single large switch statement on CommandType
-  * Pros: Simple to understand; centralized routing logic; easy to add new commands
+  * Pros: Simple to understand; centralised routing logic; easy to add new commands
   * Cons: Large method; potential for the class to become bloated as more commands are added

 * **Alternative**: Command pattern with polymorphic dispatch
   * Pros: Better separation of concerns; each command encapsulates its own execution logic; follows OOP principles
   * Cons: More classes; more complex structure; harder to trace execution flow

-**Aspect: Error Handling**

-* **Current choice**: Throw `StudyMateException` for validation errors and state violations
-  * Pros: Centralized error handling; exceptions propagate up to main loop; consistent error reporting
-  * Cons: Exceptions can be expensive; control flow through exceptions is sometimes considered poor practice

-* **Alternative**: Return Result objects with success/failure status
-  * Pros: Explicit error handling; no exception overhead; clearer API contracts
-  * Cons: Callers must check return values; more verbose; easy to ignore errors

 #### Command Execution Flow